Architectural Ink Rendering, How to Draw Interiors by Hand Using Marker Pens

 A warm brown for wood tones

-A blender pen if the budget allows
+A blender pen, if the budget allows

 You can also layer in details with coloured pencils over your marker work; it adds texture and subtle variation that brings an image to life.